iulianraduat/react-select-material-ui/README.md

 ### 3.0.0

 - Added the possibility to style the label using InputLabelProps.className (position and color will be overridden) or InputLabelProps.style

+### 4.0.0

+- Reverted package react-select from v3 to v2 because of the mismatch between its types and structure of distributed package
+- Fixed using defaultValue(s) and value(s)
+- Added a storybook for this component